Experiences refined for people

-After months of speculation and hype, Netflix is poised to roll out the most significant change to its business model since pivoting from DVDs to streaming: the option of a new basic ad-supported subscription.
-What does the new Netflix ads tier, launching November 3 at 9 PM, really offer marketers that are eager to access Netflix advertising inventory?
+After months of speculation and hype, Netflix rolled out the most significant change to its business model since pivoting from DVDs to streaming: the option of a new basic ad-supported subscription.
+What does the new Netflix ads tier, launched November 3 at 9 PM, really offer marketers that are eager to access Netflix advertising inventory?

 The most important variable is how consumers will respond with their wallets to an ad-supported tier.
-Users conditioned by more than fifteen years of watching Netflix without any advertising with accounts currently may not be likely to adjust their subscriptions.
+Users conditioned by more than fifteen years of watching Netflix without any advertising with accounts currently may not be likely to adjust their subscription.
 Netflix is projecting approximately 3 million ad-tier subscribers in 2022, followed by a massive estimated increase to 40 million ad-tier subscribers by the end of 2023.
+As of December 2022 (one month after launch), the ad-tier is currently the least popular of all Netflix tiers.

 These are lofty expectations given that Netflix has posted the slowest user growth of any OTT video provider in the past year.